 Speaking of salaries, a machine learning engineer is one of the highest earning positions in the technologies industry.
 But don't let that scare you — they're worth every penny.
-To kick off your research, make use of Randstad's 2019 Salary Guide, which provides national salary averages for this and other important positions.
+To kick off your research, make use of Randstad's salary guide, which provides national salary averages for this and other important positions.
 A competitive salary will also vary greatly by region, too.
 So be sure to use our salary calculator for the most up-to-date, location-specific salary data for machine learning engineers, as well as other key positions in the technologies industry.

 3. identify the top skills for machine learning engineers

 Before you tackle the job description, it's important to have a good understanding of what skills and experience are necessary for a machine learning engineer to be successful at your company.
 Get together with key leaders on your engineering team and the hiring managers do discuss which skills are most needed (your "must-haves"), and which would be a bonus (your "nice-to-haves").